opensearch-project/documentation-website/_observing-your-data/notifications/alerting-security.md

 If you use the security plugin alongside alerting, you might want to limit certain users to certain actions.
 For example, you might want some users to only be able to view and acknowledge alerts, while others can modify monitors and destinations.

 ## Basic permissions

 The security plugin has three built-in roles that cover most alerting use cases: `alerting_read_access`, `alerting_ack_alerts`, and `alerting_full_access`.
 For descriptions of each, see [Predefined roles]({{site.url}}{{site.baseurl}}/security/access-control/users-roles#predefined-roles).

 If these roles don't meet your needs, mix and match individual alerting [permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/) to suit your use case.
 Each action corresponds to an operation in the REST API.
 For example, the `cluster:admin/opensearch/alerting/destination/delete` permission lets you delete destinations.

 ## How monitors access data

 Monitors run with the permissions of the user who created or last modified them.
 For example, consider the user `jdoe`, who works at a chain of retail stores. `jdoe` has two roles.
-Together, these two roles allow read access to three indices: `store1-returns`, `store2-returns`, and `store3-returns`.
+Together, these two roles allow read access to three indexes: `store1-returns`, `store2-returns`, and `store3-returns`.

-`jdoe` creates a monitor that sends an email to management whenever the number of returns across all three indices exceeds 40 per hour.
+`jdoe` creates a monitor that sends an email to management whenever the number of returns across all three indexes exceeds 40 per hour.

 Later, the user `psantos` wants to edit the monitor to run every two hours, but `psantos` only has access to `store1-returns`.
 To make the change, `psantos` has two options:

 - Update the monitor so that it only checks `store1-returns`.
-- Ask an administrator for read access to the other two indices.
+- Ask an administrator for read access to the other two indexes.

 After making the change, the monitor now runs with the same permissions as `psantos`, including any [document-level security]({{site.url}}{{site.baseurl}}/security/access-control/document-level-security/) queries, [excluded fields]({{site.url}}{{site.baseurl}}/security/access-control/field-level-security/), and [masked fields]({{site.url}}{{site.baseurl}}/security/access-control/field-masking/).
 If you use an extraction query to define your monitor, use the **Run** button to ensure that the response includes the fields you need.